baobach/Algo-Trading-Strategies/README.md

 ## Testing the pull request

-This is the test for the pull request features
+Mansoor has completed pull request